Jerry Brown's Exit Interview: Don't Say He Didn't Warn You

 "I'm sure that the political leaders will respond after we have four or five more disastrous fires and four or five more floods and hurricanes and tornadoes and all that," Brown said in Tuesday's interview.

-"The problem is, the cost will be much higher and the political wreckage that much greater — because the burden of spending to recoup, to adapt, and to transition to a non-carbon world will be much higher, much harder, and will be wrenching to the democratic political system," he says.
+"The problem is, the cost will be much higher and the political wreckage that much greater — because the burden of spending to recoup, to adapt and to transition to a noncarbon world will be much higher, much harder, and will be wrenching to the democratic political system," he says.

 The governor also sees great danger in nuclear weapons falling into the wrong hands.
 Earlier this year, Brown joined the Bulletin of Atomic Scientists — the group known for its Doomsday Clock — as executive chairman.

 "There's still a major threat — from terrorism, from other countries, from blunder," he says.
-"And people are almost totally asleep to that ever-present danger.
+"And people are almost totally asleep to that ever present danger.
 And within a matter of hours, human civilization could be extinguished.
 That's real."

 Closer to home, Brown is concerned about the effects on his state of unbridled capitalism, a system he calls a "productive" but "not perfect."